tomasmihalyi/living-spec-power/README.md

 ## Smart Spec Orchestration

-Living Specs intelligently manages the relationship with Kiro specs:
+Living Specs manages the relationship with Kiro specs based on user choice:

-- **At project start**: Asks whether you prefer Kiro specs or Living Spec
+- **At project start**: Asks whether you prefer Kiro Spec or Living Spec (AI-DLC approach)
-- **At 3+ specs**: Suggests creating a Living Spec for coordination
+- **On existing projects**: Applies Living Spec only when user explicitly requests it
-- **When creating specs**: Offers to add references to the Living Spec
+- **When creating specs**: Offers to add references to the Living Spec if one exists
-- **Cross-cutting concerns**: Identifies when content should move to Living Spec

 ## Installation